Wheeling PD Annual Law Enforcement Memorial

 The week pays tribute to the local, state, and federal peace officers who have died, or who have been disabled, in the line of duty.

-In observance of National Peace Officer Memorial Week, the Wheeling Police Department holds a Law Enforcement Memorial Ceremony at Heritage Port the Wednesday of National Police Week.
-During the ceremony, wreathes are laid to honor those officers who have made the ultimate sacrifice in the line of duty.
+In observance of National Police Week, the Wheeling Police Department holds a Law Enforcement Memorial Ceremony at the city's Heritage Port.
+During the ceremony, a wreath is laid followed by a bell toll to honor those officers who have made the ultimate sacrifice.
+The event typical has a guest speaker, a 21 gun salute, taps and musical selections from various performers.

 Wheeling Police Department Officers Killed in the Line of Duty